AC Series Motor / Universal Motor

 - Inductively compensated motor:

-Some characteristics or features of the Ac motor are:
+Some characteristics or features of the AC motor are:

-- Has a lightweight besides it’s compact.
+- It’s lightweight and compact.

-- It’s easy to control it.
+- It’s easy to control.

 - It operates at high speed (1500-15000 r.p.m).